hashim-cpro/markscribe/README.md

 create a new token by going [here](https://www.goodreads.com/api/keys).
 Then you need to go to your repository and add it, `Settings -> Secrets -> New secret`.
 You also need to set your GoodReads user ID in your secrets as `GOODREADS_USER_ID`.

+## Hackatime API Setup

+To use the Hackatime integration, you need to set up two environment variables:

+1. `HACKATIME_API_KEY`: Your Hackatime API key

+   - Log into your Hackatime account
+   - Go to your settings page
+   - Generate a new API key or copy your existing one
+   - Set the environment variable: `HACKATIME_API_KEY="your-api-key"`

+2. `HACKATIME_USERNAME`: Your Hackatime username
+   - This is your slack id in [Hackclub Slack](https://hackclub.com/slack/)
+   - Set the environment variable: `HACKATIME_USERNAME="your-username"`

 ## FAQ